swcarpentry/website/_posts/2016/06/2016-06-06-librarycarpentrysprint.md

 During the sprint, all the Library Carpentry action was co-ordinated through a [dedicated chat room](https://gitter.im/weaverbel/LibraryCarpentry) and via daily evening Hangouts where the day’s work was reported, before being handed over to the incoming team, rather like a baton being passed in a relay race.
-We hope to continue the conversation through the chat room as we contine to develop the material.
+We hope to continue the conversation through the chat room as we continue to develop the material.

 This was a really great experience, and I thank all the amazing people who dedicated their time to the project, and who have volunteered as maintainers into the future.
 There is still a lot of work to be done, but we made huge progress.

 I hope Anelda, Cam, James, Mateusz and some of the other participants will also chime in with their own stories and achievements.
 My take is only partial.
+Please also correct any errors I have made.

+Thanks again all - what a fantastic effort.